Indiana Youth Group Staff

-Administrative Assistant to the Executive Director
+Volunteer Coordinator and Administrative Assistant to Executive Director

 Coming out as an adult was scary and yet wonderful at the same time!
 IYG was in its beginning years when I found a comfort in mentoring the youth with creative talents to share.
-Over the years, I grew into my authentic self and watched them blossom as well.
-When I found out IYG was looking for an administrative assistant, I was thrilled, as this has been my career for the past 35 years.
-To be able to give back to this organization in such a special way, is a blessing!
+Over the years I grew into my authentic self and watched them blossom as well.
+When I found out IYG was looking for an administrative assistant I was thrilled as this has been my career for the past 35 years.
+To be able to give back to this organization in such a special way is a blessing!

 Youth Worker Emeritus